arkatebi/OpenWorld-problem/README.md

 ```

 This will behave the same way as it does without the additional argument,
-except that the figure name prefix can be supplied in the latter case.
+except that the figure name prefix can be supplied to the program in the
+latter case.

 The following section shows the figures produced by running this program
 for two sets of data.